 Outdoor knowledge and skills are highlighted throughout Scouting literature.
-Publications that are most pertinent to Boy Scout outdoor activities include the following:
+Publications that are most pertinent to outdoor Scouting activities include the following:

-Boy Scout Handbook: Organized by the levels of rank advancement, the Boy Scout Handbook guides a Scout through levels of outdoor skills development leading to the highest rank of Eagle Scout.
+Scouts BSA Handbook: Organized by the levels of rank advancement, the Scouts BSA Handbook guides a Scout through levels of outdoor skills development leading to the highest rank of Eagle Scout.

 Fieldbook: The Fieldbook is a comprehensive resource providing knowledge about nature and the elements, outdoor activities, and skills.
 It includes sections on leadership and trek preparation, Leave No Trace, trek adventures, and appreciating our environment.